Cubic Capacity Rule/Density Minimum Charges: Common Carrier Handling of Low Density Product on Larger ShipmentsPosted On 20th January 2018

 If you have such a charge can you fight it?
 Sure – first step is to get a Volume Quote directly from that same carrier and other carriers and short pay that ridiculous invoice to the amount of their Volume Quote.
 Make a reasonable argument to revise the $9,290 bill down to their Volume Quote and file an overcharge claim with the carrier.
 FreightRun can advise you on your situation.
 Just contact a member of our team and explain the specifics of your situation.

-In general, insist on “Volume Quotes” for any freight that might qualify (anything over a couple of skids or a few thousand pounds).
+In general, insist on “Volume Quotes” for any freight (you may also be interested to learn about LTL shipping) that might qualify (anything over a couple of skids or a few thousand pounds).
 Tell the carrier or 3PL the maximum weight and maximum linear feet that your skids will take up on the truck – and tell them the skids are not stackable – and ask for a price based on that.
 In return for the price they give you, they will suspend normal transit time commitments - they move the freight at their convenience – and they also lower the “release value”.
 This means they lower their cargo damage or loss liability on your shipment.
 Therefore, you must insure such Volume Shipments via your online 4PL broker, such as FreightRun.
 There is a relatively inexpensive supplementary insurance option – take it!
 It is a great value in the current common carrier world that is operating at capacity with freight being stacked higher and more risks being taken all the time during the handling process.

 The other option, if your freight is in danger of being inspected and re-classed or the density minimum charge or cubic capacity rule invoked by common carriers, is to have FreightRun find a contract carrier to move your load.
 Risks are lower as they do not use terminals (or perhaps just one or two terminals if it is a coast-to-coast move).
 Contract carriers are available via FreightRun, which uses the rates provided by backhaul carriers in the lane you need.
 Email or call FreightRun for your specific needs.